 Yes, my boys can be dangerous, destructive, messy, exasperating, and smelly — but the good news is that they are only that way some of the time.
 The rest of the time they are superheroes in the making; respectful and honest do-gooders, defenders of the universe, and best of all always loving.
 The kind of boys that will grow up to be good men.
 Of all the jobs in the world, being a boymom might be the most challenging and the most fulfilling.

 My boymom world may not be glamorous, but it’s rich and full of love, awe and wonder.
-All the things that used to be important to me seem a lifetime ago.
-I went from being a Prissy Princess to Princess Leia.
 This girly girl is living the dream – a life in a house full of boys.

 About Amy Williams